webpapaya/pomeranian-durations/readme.md

 # Pomeranian Durations
-An immutable library for ISO-8601 durations.
+An immutable duration library based on the ISO-8601 format for durations.

 ## Usage